Floer homology and non-fibered knot detection: Abstract

 \section{Abstract}

-We prove that knot Floer homology and Khovanov homology can detect non-fibered knots, including the knot $5_2$, and that HOMFLY homology detects infinitely many such knots.
-This is the first time that a Floer theory or any of the Khovanov--Rozansky link homology theories has been shown to detect non-fibered knots, or infinitely many knots.
-These results rely on our main theorem, which gives a complete classification of genus-1 knots in $S^3$ whose knot Floer homology in the top Alexander grading is 2-dimensional.
+We prove for the first time that knot Floer homology and Khovanov homology can detect non-fibered knots, and that HOMFLY homology detects infinitely many knots; these theories were previously known to detect a mere six knots, all fibered.
+These results rely on our main technical theorem, which gives a complete classification of genus-1 knots in the 3-sphere whose knot Floer homology in the top Alexander grading is 2-dimensional.
+We discuss applications of this classification to problems in Dehn surgery which are carried out in two sequels.
+These include a proof that $0$-surgery characterizes infinitely many knots, generalizing results of Gabai from his 1987 resolution of the Property R Conjecture.